OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 ## PowerShell

-If these conventions arenâ€™t enough to configure your application, you can alwaysÂ [use PowerShell to perform custom configuration tasks](/docs/home/deploying-applications/custom-scripts.md).
-Variables will be passed to your PowerShell script, and PowerShell hasÂ [rich XML API's](http://www.codeproject.com/KB/powershell/powershell_xml.aspx).
+If these conventions aren't enough to configure your application, you can always [use PowerShell to perform custom configuration tasks](/docs/home/deploying-applications/custom-scripts.md).
+Variables will be passed to your PowerShell script, and PowerShell has [rich XML API's](http://www.codeproject.com/KB/powershell/powershell_xml.aspx).